minhnhut0602/react-datepicker-compat/README.md

 ## License

 Copyright (c) 2014 HackerOne Inc. and individual contributors.
 Licensed under MIT license, see [LICENSE](LICENSE) for the full license.
+Changes in this fork (c) 2015 Sven A Robbestad.
+Licensed under MIT license